-Following the first Race for Water Odyssey, an expedition launched by the Foundation in 2015 to make the first situational analysis of the pollution of the oceans via plastics on a global scale, the findings are conclusive: plastic pollution is everywhere.
-There is no 7th continent, nor is there a plastic island, rather there is a soup of plastic waste in the ‘gyres’.
-Only a small proportion remains visible on the surface of the water.
-The bulk of it has sunk or fragmented into infinitesimally small particles.
-A large-scale clean-up of the oceans is simply unrealistic then.
-Solely land-based solutions can effectively combat this 21st century scourge.
+Following the first Race for Water Odyssey, an expedition launched by the Foundation in 2015 to make the first global assessmentof plastic pollution in the oceans, the conclusion is clear: plastic pollution is everywhere.
+There is no 7th continent, no plastic island, but rather a soup of plastic waste floating in the oceanic “gyres”.
+Onlya tiny part of this, however, remains visible on the surface.
+Most of it has sunk or fragmented into infinitely small pieces.
+A large-scale clean-up of the oceans is therefore unrealistic.
+Only land-based solutions can effectively combat this scourge that we are currently faced with.

 A SOLUTION FOR COLLECTING WASTE BESIDE THE SEA, IN RIVERS AND LAKES

 Though it is unrealistic to try to clean up the oceans, it would seem wise to put in place clean-up systems around ports, rivers, lakes and near the coast.
 To this end, the foundation is proposing an efficient and environmentally-friendly vessel for getting rid of pollution, which will enable the amount of plastics that leak into our oceans each day to be limited.